Leadership

 Elder

 I received Christ in 2010 as a freshman at Kent State University.
-I have been married to my wife Becca for six years, and we just welcomed our first child, Isaac, into the world this July.
+I have been married to my wife Becca since 2018 and we have one son, Isaac.

-Since 2021, my wife and I have led a homechurch alongside the Wemhoffs.
-I have been involved with youth ministry since 2012, and help lead Freedom Fellowships’ high school ministry.
+I have been involved in homechurch leadership since 2021, have been involved with youth ministry since 2012, and help lead Freedom Fellowships’ high school ministry.
 I work for India Gospel League North America, an indigenous-led ministry focused on planting churches and bringing the holistic transformation of the gospel to rural South Asia.
-Through my work I have also had the opportunity to connect with and learn from many believers, leaders, and pastors from other churches and denominations.

 In my time as a Christian, the Lord has taught me more and more about His grace, mercy, and kindness towards me despite my failings and fallings.